 As part of the University of Georgia, training tomorrow’s scientists is a key part of the Skidaway Institute mission.
 Thus, our program provides students with research experience working alongside world-renowned marine scientists in cutting-edge research facilities.
 Our location provides easy access to coastal Georgia’s estuaries, marshes, and the Atlantic Ocean.

 Internship opportunities are available year-round, but the summer is the most popular season.
 At the end of the summer, interns present their work as part of our annual Summer Research Symposium.
 In addition, undergraduates at the University of Georgia can receive Experiential Learning credit.
 Further, they may be eligible to apply for an additional scholarship through the Office of Experiential Learning.

 Skidaway Institute has a limited number of paid summer internships.
 The current summer stipend is $4,000 and on-campus housing is also available.

 We encourage applicants to contact those faculty members directly to discuss opportunities for an internship.
 Therefore, interested undergraduate students are strongly encouraged to browse the research interests of Skidaway Institute faculty.

 An initial application should consist of a cover letter and resume.
-For additional information or to submit an application, contact our education coordinator.
+For additional information or to submit an application, contact our undergraduate education/intern coordinator.